 Take one good look at the pepperoni on Bisonte’s piled-high classic pie and compare them to those on a pizza that’s not Buffalo-style.
 You’ll see that Bisonte’s pepperoni is smaller, with drool-drawing charred rims.
 These iconic slices of meat are what Steve calls “cup ‘n’ char”—when cooked, they form little cups and char just around the edges, making for delightful pools of grease that enhance the flavors.

 With home-made blue cheese and marinara sauce—just about everything they don’t ship in from Buffalo is house-made; the Beef on Weck rolls are from western New York’s Costanzo’s—the brothers of Bisonte are bringing Buffalo’s best into their new neighborhoods. —A.R.

 It’s hard to find Chicago-style pizza in town, but Matt’s in Cornelius does it right.

 Pizza style is preference, and if yours is deep-dish, Chicago-style, the Cornelius location of Matt’s Chicago Dog is your place.
 Don’t shy away from the “blanket of cheese” on these pies, because that, plus the vine-ripe tomatoes on top, is what makes these slices quintessentially Chicagoan. —A.R.

 18. Lasagna Pizza

-Meatballs, ricotta, garlic, mozzarella—everything you want oozing out of your lasagna rests on top of this Neapolitan-style pizza, served in the restaurant’s Elizabeth and Waverly locations.
+Meatballs, ricotta, garlic, mozzarella—everything you want oozing out of your lasagna rests on top of this Neapolitan-style pizza, served at the restaurant’s Waverly location.
 The sauce is tangy from San Marzano tomatoes, and the crust is crispy from a wood-fired oven. —K.W.

 19. Garlic & Clams